Data security and privacy

 Cybersecurity is a growing concern for the public and a top priority for Sun Life.
 Organizations around the world are facing increasing attacks on their computer systems by sophisticated hacking groups.

 Our Senior Vice-President and Chief Information Security Officer (CISO) is accountable for providing global oversight over the implementation of Sun Life’s information security program and the Security Risk Policy.
 The CISO leads a global team of over 200 highly qualified individuals.
-His global mandate includes the development, execution and operational management of Sun Life’s security strategy, risk assessments, security controls, monitoring, incident response and compliance.
+Their global mandate includes the development, execution and operational management of Sun Life’s security strategy, risk assessments, security controls, monitoring, incident response and compliance.
 The CISO is also the chair of the global crisis management team and is responsible for reporting on technology risk.

 We continue to evolve our cyber defences to be effective against emerging threats.
 For example: